Moxie Institute

 He spoke especially of their struggle to make decisions.
 When everything is logic-based, suddenly even deciding which restaurant to go to for dinner can take hours due to cost-benefit analysis.

-“It is emotion that allows you to mark things as good, bad, or indifferent…and it is that kind of emotional impetus that are lacking… We are constantly being swayed by what we do…When you are making decisions any day of your life, and of course the options you make are going to produce a good or a bad outcome or something in between, you do not only remember what the factual result is, but also what the emotional result is and that tandem of fact and associated emotion is critical.”
+“It is emotion that allows you to mark things as good, bad, or indifferent…and it is that kind of emotional impetus that [his patients] are lacking… We are constantly being swayed by what we do…When you are making decisions any day of your life, and of course the options you make are going to produce a good or a bad outcome or something in between, you do not only remember what the factual result is, but also what the emotional result is and that tandem of fact and associated emotion is critical.”

 Combining narratives with valuable data is what brings success and memorability.
 In other words, emotion and logic.
 People will remember your speech and presentation more if you balance the two.